dentonescu/cv-samples/pkixwebadm/NOTES.md

 ## Architecture Snapshot
 - FastAPI application using Jinja templates; Bootstrap utility classes already power the landing page and ingestion widget.
 - SQLAlchemy ORM with SQLite (`app.db`) persisted on a host-mounted path when containerised.
-- Passlib/bcrypt for password hashing; the `pkixwebadm.security` package currently ships the native auth manager and immutable credential/identity models while the OIDC backend incubates.
+- bcrypt for password hashing; the `pkixwebadm.security` package currently ships the native auth manager and immutable credential/identity models while the OIDC backend incubates.
 - Business logic grouped in services (ingestion, expiry calculations, reminders).
 - Optional background scheduler (APScheduler) to refresh remote certificate data.
 - CLI is driven by `argparse` with a `--help-all` flag implemented via `libdmotservices`.